About

 Soluktion-seeking

 A moment of truth had woken Mik Aidt up like a slap in the face.
-It was an interview he watched on Danish tv where the Danish minister of climate and environment was being truthful about how bad the climate problem looks after returning home from a result-less United Nations climate summit in Doha in December 2012, and after the World Bank had just published a report stating that the Earth is heading for a 4°C (four degrees Celsius) warmer world before 2060.
-Not in some distant future, but before Mik’s own children would reach the age that he has now.
+It was an interview he watched on Danish tv where the Danish minister of climate and environment was being truthful about how bad the climate problem looks after returning home from a result-less United Nations climate summit in Doha in December 2012, and after the World Bank had just published a report stating that the Earth is heading for a 4°C warmer world before 2060.
+Not in some distant future, but before Mik’s own children would reach his age.

-12 years later, in 2025, inspired by the British sustainability consultant Joseph Gelfer, Mik changed his campaign direction from talking about climate to talking about life – being “at service to life on Earth”.
+12 years later, in 2025, inspired by the British sustainability consultant Joseph Gelfer, Mik changed his campaign direction from primarily talking about climate to instead talking about life – the being “at service to life on Earth”.

 More about this topic here.